haraldrudell/nodegod/readme.md

 * launchBrowser: optional string: url for which a browser window is launched once

 # Features
-* Web frontend for managing any number of apps
+* Web frontend for managing any number of apps.
-* App lifecycle management with states and transitions for run/stop/debug
+* App lifecycle management with states and transitions for run/stop/debug.
-* App is automatically restarted unless it crashes in less than 3 seconds
+* App is automatically restarted unless it crashes in less than 3 seconds.
-* If app state is crashed, watchers are still active so relaunch os attempted on file updates
+* If app state is crashed, watchers are still active so that a relaunch attempt is done on each file update.
-* File watchers restart the app after a 3 second delay, so that all file writes have time to complete
+* File watchers restart the app after a 3 second delay, so that all file writes have time to complete.
-* Ability to reload app configurations as files are added
+* Ability to reload app configurations as files are added.
-* If Node God crashes, it will relaunch managed apps on restart so that they become managed
+* If Node God crashes, it will relaunch managed apps on restart so that they become managed.